-Proven track record of growth through targeted
+Proven track record of growth through targeted acquisitions

-In its fragmented market, Legrand has historically

-demonstrated its ability to identify and make acquisitions,

-mostly bolt-on(2) acquisitions, of companies with leading
+In its fragmented market, Legrand has historically demonstrated its ability to identify and make acquisitions, mostly bolt-on $^{(2)}$ acquisitions, of companies with leading positions.

-On average, Legrand makes nearly five acquisitions per
+On average, Legrand makes nearly five acquisitions per year, applying a selective and industrialized approach.

 Country teams have the role of identifying targets.
-Legrand
+Legrand thus monitors around 300 companies at all times.

-A dedicated Corporate Development unit is responsible for
+A dedicated Corporate Development unit is responsible for the entire acquisition process.